×

 • Navajo is spoken as a national language in: United States of America.

 You will also get to know the continents where English and Navajo speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Navajo language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Navajo language is 29.
 Find all the information about these languages on English and Navajo.

 English and Navajo Language History